wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 The .NET Core SDK is here: https://www.microsoft.com/net/download

-You don't need Visual Studio Code as you can just clone this repository, move into the new directory and run the ```dotnet run``` command from the terminal to compile and run the code.

 **Visual Studio Code:**

-Visual Studio Code is a nice IDE and debugging in it is easy so it is easy to recommend. https://code.visualstudio.com
+You don't need Visual Studio Code to edit the code, you can use any text editor.
+Visual Studio Code is a nice IDE and debugging in it is easy though, so it is easy to recommend. https://code.visualstudio.com

 After installing Visual Studio Code you will need to add the C# language extension:

 Open Visual Studio Code and click the "Tools and languages" tab on the welcome screen.
 Select C# from the available extensions.

 Prerequisites and set up guides are listed and linked to here: https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code